 5 minutes

-Makes sure you avoid these common mistakes when visualizing data as well as some best practices to follow.
+Make sure you avoid these common mistakes when visualizing data as well as some best practices to follow in 2024

 As someone who’s been doing data visualization for over 10 years, I’ve come across so many mistakes people make.
+Make sure you avoid these common mistakes when visualizing data as well as some best practices to follow in 2024.
 The most common errors include:

 • Using the wrong graphs/charts for their particular purpose